The Delicious Crescent

 • Dry yeast: Fast-acting yeast works well for quick and efficient dough rising.
 If using active yeast, proofing temperature and rising time will be different.

-• Sugar: Helps feed the yeast and promote fermentation.
+• Sugar: To promote fermentation.

 • Ground beef: Choose finely ground meat (15% fat or less).
 I use ground beef, but lamb or chicken thigh are good options.